ptomato/sandbox/gjs-memory-leaks/spidermonkey-heaps.md

 ```

 The second part is the root **color**, which could in principle be black (`B`),
 gray (`G`) or white (`W`).
+This known as [Tri-color marking][tricolor], with
+*black* being reachable and thus not collectable, *gray* yet to be scanned for
+references to collectable roots and *white* able to be collected.

-In practice all entries in the roots section will be
+In practice all entries in the roots section will be *black*, and *gray* roots
-black, and gray roots could only appear if you were to dump a heap during a
+could only appear if you were to dump a heap during a garbage collection cycle
-garbage collection cycle between the *mark* and *sweep* phases.
-If you are
+between the *mark* and *sweep* phases.
+If you are dumping a heap using the
-dumping a heap using the `dumpHeap()` function from GJS's System module, you
+`dumpHeap()` function from GJS's System module, you will never see *gray* roots
-will never see gray roots since JavaScript execution is paused during a
+since JavaScript execution is paused during a collection cycle.
+You may see them
-collection cycle.
-If you are dumping a heap by sending a `SIGUSR1` to a process
+if you are dumping a heap by sending a `SIGUSR1` to a GJS process with the env
-with the env variable `GJS_DEBUG_HEAP_OUTPUT` set, you may see gray roots, but
-they will still be very rare.
+variable `GJS_DEBUG_HEAP_OUTPUT` set, but they will still be very rare.

-The third part is the root label.
+The third part is the root **label**.
 Root labels are generally types of objects
 like `script`, `persistent-Object`, `env chain`, `fp argv[0]` and so on.
 Each
 **node** and **edge** will also have a label and are usually more descriptive,
 such as a Function name.